 Articles generally go through something like the following process.

 All writing is done on speculation.
 By submitting your article, you agree to these terms.
 If we decide to use the work, we purchase first rights, compilation rights and translation rights to the article.
 However, we are under no obligation to publish it.
 We do not pay kill fees.

 Once your article is submitted, it is in the publication queue and therefore cannot be submitted elsewhere, unless 1) Linux Journal rejects the article or 2) the author notifies Linux Journal of his/her intent to withdraw the article and Linux Journal agrees to release the article.
 The only circumstance under which we will not release an article is if it already is scheduled for publication and it's too late to pull.

-You can't use your article for other publications or for your Web site while it is in the publication queue or in the current issue of Linux Journal.
+You can't use your article for other publications or for your website.

 Article Types and Lengths

-- This is a how-to or success story article that includes some or all of these: sample code, screenshots and photos.
+- This is a how-to, success story, essay or in-depth/comparative review that includes some or all of these: sample code, screenshots and photos.
 Features and in-depth articles are typically 2000-3500 words.

 Articles must be sent as plain ASCII text, either in the body of an e-mail or as an attachment.
 Images and other items can be included in a tar archive with the main article or as separate attachments.

 In the text of your article, notes or formatting information can be included within [square brackets], as needed.
 Put only one space after sentences, a blank line between paragraphs and don't indent paragraphs.
 Do not use any TAB characters in the article or in code, use spaces instead.
 Do not use any word processor special characters, such as "smart quotes".
 Use -- for an em dash. (—)